 Ruzzi also gave us his time.
 There is not a simcha he missed, wherever in the world it took place.
 In fact there was no fear that he missed any simcha as he was always there early, waiting.
 He usually beat the rest of the family to their own simcha and for sure was there before the Rabbi.
 And that was by public transport!

-And then there was Ruzzi’s 80th birthday party in 2011.
-Gathering 80 plus family members from across the globe to be together in a hotel to celebrate his birthday.
+And then there was Ruzzi’s eightieth birthday party in 2011.
+Gathering eighty plus family members from across the globe to be together in a hotel to celebrate his birthday.
 We did celebrate his birthday.
 But the event was more than a birthday party, it was a historic family gathering.
 He was maybe the only one who could bring us all together – cementing the family bond for another couple of generations.

 Ruzzi’s life, his actions speak of a man who embraced life fully.